-Factbox - Reviews for films in main competition at Cannes 2013
+FACTBOX - Reviews for films in main competition at Cannes 2013

-CANNES This year 20 films are in the main competition at the Cannes film festival, all vying for the coveted Palme d'Or award for best picture that will be handed out on May 26.
+CANNES This year 20 films are in the main competition at the Cannes film festival, vying for the Palme d'Or for best picture that will be awarded on May 26.

 Here is the 2013 lineup with the average rating out of four by 10 international critics as published in trade magazine Screen: